BolvarsDad/BolvarsDad/README.md

 # Hello there.
 Here's me:
 - 20 years old.
-- 💻 Studying a BSc in CS, focus on applied AI<br>
+- 💻 Studying a BSc in Computer Science with focus on applied AI<br>
-- 🧬 Previously studied Biomedical Engineering<br>
+- 🧬 Previously studied Biomedical Engineering at KTH<br>
 - 🩸 Blood donor.

 ## Languages with high proficiency: